► New 2018 Kia Ceed reviewed

 Browse Kia Ceed for sale

 Woah there, steady on and give me the range overview…

-Okay, the Ceed is Kia’s answer to the Ford Focus and Volkswagen Golf, and is first out of the blocks as all three cars are renewed in the next year or so.
+Okay, the Ceed is Kia’s answer to the Ford Focus and Volkswagen Golf, and was the first to be renewed of the three.
 It’s designed and engineered in Europe for Europeans, with fewer conflicts and compromises than if developed to satisfy Asian or American tastes as well.

 This Ceed has the same overall length and wheelbase as the outgoing car’s, though the wheels have been shifted forward to decrease the front overhang and boost the rear’s.
 That triggers a 395-litre trunk, second in class only to the Peugeot 308’s, and it’s super-accessible thanks to a low lip.
 The roof has been dropped and the body widened, improving the cab-backwards proportions, and boosting shoulder room.
 To maintain 3-4 inches of headroom, the seats are mounted lower.
-And there’s just enough room for six-foot me to sit behind myself, with a little shin-rubbing the only contact with the seat in front.
+And there’s just enough room for a six-footer to sit behind another six-footer, albeit with a minor amount of knee grazing on the seats.

-The third-gen Ceed will be available as five-door, 625-litre-lugging practical estate and GT warm hatch, with a Merc CLA-style shooting brake destined to follow around the turn of the year.
+The third-gen Ceed is available as five-door hatch, a 625-litre-lugging practical estate and GT warm hatch, with an old-gen Merc CLA-style shooting brake called the Proceed (no more three-door hatches here).
 Executives tease that a fourth bodystyle could follow, more likely to be a crossover than saloon or coupe given the public’s appetite for faux-4x4s.
-The shooting brake, shown as a concept at last year’s Frankfurt motor show, should adopt the Proceed name from the discontinued three-door, and run the higher output engines as it carves a higher price point.

 And the engines…?